Dallas Wings: 2025–present: The Paige Bueckers era

 On April 14, the Wings selected UConn guard Paige Bueckers with the No. 1 overall pick in the 2025 WNBA draft.
 Bueckers, widely regarded as a generational talent, had just led the Huskies to their 12th NCAA Championship eight days earlier.
 The Wings opened the season on May 16 with a 99–84 loss to the Minnesota Lynx and struggled out of the gate, losing their first four games.
 Their first win came on May 27 in a 109–87 victory over the Connecticut Sun, and they finished May with a 1–6 record.
 June began with five straight losses before the Wings briefly stabilized, finishing the month with a 4–7 record.
 However, the roster was soon hit by significant setbacks.
-On June 5, centers Teaira McCowan and Luisa Geiselsöder were announced to be temporarily suspended while participating in the 2025 FIBA Women’s EuroBasket for Türkiye and Germany, respectively.
+On June 5, centers Teaira McCowan and Luisa Geiselsöder were announced to be temporarily suspended while participating in the 2025 FIBA Women’s EuroBasket for Turkey and Germany, respectively.
 On June 10, Tyasha Harris was ruled out for the season following knee surgery, and on June 16, Maddy Siegrist was diagnosed with a tibial plateau fracture in her right knee.
 Although surgery was not required, she would miss more than a month and 18 games before returning on August 5.
 The struggles continued into July, where Dallas posted a 3–7 record.
 August proved even more difficult, as the team went 1–11 during the month, with their sole victory coming in a narrow 81–80 win over the Indiana Fever.
 Despite the team’s poor overall performance, Bueckers delivered a historic individual effort on August 20, scoring 44 points in a one-point loss to the Los Angeles Sparks.
 Her performance set a WNBA rookie record and was the highest single-game point total by any player in the 2025 season.
 She also became the only player in league history to score 40 or more points while shooting 80% from the field.
-In late August, ahead of a road game against the Atlanta Dream, the Wings were nearly unable to meet the WNBA minimum requirement of eight active players due to several injuries.
-To avoid that they signed guard Christyn Williams to an extreme hardship contract and re-signed forward Amy Okonkwo to another hardship contract.
 Dallas extended its losing streak into September, losing ten straight games before closing out the regular season with a 97–76 win over the Phoenix Mercury.
 That final game featured a milestone: rookies Bueckers, Okonkwo, and Aziaha James each scored 20 or more points, becoming the first rookie trio in WNBA history to accomplish that in a single game.
 Earlier that month, in a loss to the Golden State Valkyries, Bueckers became the franchise’s rookie scoring leader, surpassing Arike Ogunbowale’s previous record of 630 points.

-The Wings finished the season with a 10–34 record, falling to last place in league standings.
-Between injuries, international commitments and ongoing roster instability, Dallas tied the WNBA record for most players to appear in a single season (21) and also matched the league record for most different starting lineups in a season with 18, joining five other franchises in that distinction.
-Despite the dismal team performance, Bueckers was a major bright spot and quickly established herself as a star.
+The Wings finished the season with a 10–34 record, placing last in the league standings.
+Due to injuries, international commitments, and ongoing roster instability, Dallas tied the WNBA record for the most players to appear in a single season (21) and matched the league record for the most different starting lineups used in a season (18), joining five other franchises in that distinction.
+Despite the team's poor performance, Bueckers quickly established herself as a star.
 She was named WNBA Rookie of the Year, was selected for the All-WNBA Second Team and the WNBA All-Rookie Team, broke multiple league and franchise rookie records, and became the only player in the season to rank in the league's top ten in points, assists, and steals per game.
-With her at the helm, Dallas has a promising foundation to build upon, even after back-to-back seasons at the bottom of the standings.